ISISComputingGroup/ibex_developers_manual/FZJ_Fermi_chopper.md

 This problem is mitigated in the driver by having a state machine which keeps the gate width and gate width readback in sync.

+# Set speed command gets ignored

 # Drive turns off unexpectedly

+Firstly, check in the "advanced" tab of the OPI - any of the following will cause the device to spin down:
+- Interlock open (the scientists know how to reset this)
+- Crate or electronics temperatures too hot (above 45C)
+- A few other (less common) conditions indicated by red interlock LEDs on the OPI

-There are safety checks in the IOC.
+In addition to the above, there are safety checks in the IOC which will cause the IOC to request a spin down:
 - If the electronics temperatures or motor temperatures go above 45 Celsius.
-- If the auto zero voltages are out of range
+- If the auto zero voltages are out of range (absolute value higher than 3 volts)
 - If the actual chopper speed is above 606Hz
 - If the magnetic bearing is off while the chopper is at speed